inquisitblog/inquisit/README.md

 - Once we have an optimized `.webp` image, you have 2 options to upload it -
   - You can upload your image locally by putting it into the `public` directory.
   - Alternatively You can use a third-party host like [Imgur](imgur.com) - Upload your image.
 Hover the image, click the 3 dots and Get share links.
 Now find the `i.imgur.com` link that has a `.webp` extension.
 (It doesn't work if there isn't an extension in the url).
-  - If you're using local images your url will look like `/image.webp` - no need to add darshan-blog.vercel.app, it automatically adds the url.
+  - If you're using local images your url will look like `/image.webp` - no need to add inquisit.vercel.app, it automatically adds the url.
 If you're using a third party, your url will be a complete `https://host.com/image.webp`.
   - When using third party image hosts, their domain name needs to be noted in the `next.config.js` or they won't work.
 I've added `i.imgur.com` but anything else will need to be added.